arpa2/DNS-mixer/doc/acl-rules.md

 In these last cases, the match is against the value of the given length, never including the length field.

-Integer forms may be used on byte sequences, but they are of variable length in this case.
-The special form of a lone `::` as the mask also translates to all-ones for bit fields.
-The insertion of `::` with other data inserts variable-sized zero filling for both mask and value fields.

 We can make an exact match against a full byte sequence by specifying a desired base64 format starting and ending with